nitin-jotwani/frontend-interview-preparation/javascript.md

     - Execution Phase
 In this phase code is executed line by line.
 Hence, in above value of a is `undefined` because we're trying to print before it is assigned.
 But it does exists in memory with value `undefined`.

+## Semicolon
+In Javascript, semicolons are optional.
+Syntax parser auto adds it if you didnt.
+Anywhere it sees an enter or nextline syntax parser adds a semicolon and assumes it's an end of line.<br>

+Should you use semicolon or not?<br>
+Yes.
+Write semicolon by yourself rather than syntax parser doing it for you.
+You have better handling of code in this case.

 ## IIFE
 ### Function Statement